CasparKielwein/Aaargh/Skills.md

 ### Perception (Mind)
 ### Insight (Mind)
-The *Insight* skill represents the characters ability to identify potential allies and threats in an urban enviroment.
+The *Insight* skill represents the characters ability to identify potential allies and threats in an urban environment.

 ### Stealth (Dex)